andreadipersio/ds2key-srv/HOW_I_DID_IT.md

 Source code for this program can be found on [here](https://github.com/andreadipersio/ds2key-srv).

 ### The problem
 Nintendo DS is a funny little console!
-I love it's gamepad, which remind to me the glorious SNES gamepad.
+I love it's gamepad, which remind me the glorious SNES gamepad.
-It also sports WIFI capabilities (with no support for WPA).
+It also sports WIFI capabilities (sadly with no support for WPA).
-One day, I was thinking
+One day, I was thinking:

-<< Hey!
-Wouldn't be super cool if I can use the DS as a gamepad ? >>
+*<< Hey!
+Wouldn't be super cool if I can use the DS as a gamepad ? >>*

 So I did some research on google and I found this project called [DS2Key](https://code.google.com/p/ds2key/).